W&T Interfaces

 }

-• When the connection is ended all elements must be returned to their initial state.
+Even if the connection is opened by the Web-IO the application should close the socked used and all elements should be restored to their initial condition.
 It should then no longer be possible to actuate the Disconnect button.

 private void disconnect()